spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-postmoogle.md

 ### Debug/Logs

-As with all other services, you can find their logs in [systemd-journald](https://www.freedesktop.org/software/systemd/man/systemd-journald.service.html) by running something like `journalctl -fu matrix-bot-postmoogle`
+As with all other services, you can find their logs in [systemd-journald](https://www.freedesktop.org/software/systemd/man/systemd-journald.service.html) by running something like `journalctl -fu matrix-postmoogle`

 The default logging level for this bridge is `INFO`, but you can increase it to `DEBUG` with the following additional configuration: